Skip to content

 • Tool parameter schemas are normalized for strict mode: additionalProperties: false and required are injected automatically.
 Callers who set strict: false on a tool definition bypass normalization.

 • Reasoning: OpenAI provides reasoning summaries (not raw traces) in ResultEnvelope.reasoning.
 Token counts appear in ResultEnvelope.usage["reasoning_tokens"] when the model returns them.
 Some older models reject reasoning_effort.
+OpenAI does not accept reasoning_budget_tokens; Pollux raises ConfigurationError before the request is dispatched.

 Anthropic